Looking to Attend?

 GENERAL INFORMATION on the NATIONALS

 The Nationals Weekend remains the most famous Junior ROTC military competition weekend in the world.
 Hundreds of instructors every year make this the focal point of their season.
 YOU CAN TOO!
 This all-service competition takes place every year in Daytona Beach, Florida and brings together schools and cadets of all ability levels but all share the passion for military drill.
 It remains a privilege and a pleasure to be associated with this exciting, uplifting military competition.
+As these items change, please review the Weekend Schedule to best see what is happening when.

 The Daytona Beach Ocean Center Arena and Conference Center provides the perfect backdrop for this National Championships competition.
 Great judges, oceanfront hotels and warm tropical weather give the Nationals the first-class atmosphere that all of the attendees deserve.
 Invitations for all schools to attend the Nationals are mailed annually in late September within DrillNATION Magazine.
 Along with interesting articles, scores, pictures and final standings from the most recently completed National High School Drill Team Championships competition, the magazine contains the Official Invitation for your school to enter this prestigious, world-renowned drill and ceremony spectacular that school year!